Fury 2 Disassembly - First Vape Teardown

 Once we pull open the interior of the heating assembly we finally gain access to the heating element itself.
 The Fury 2 uses a resistive coil heating element, a style which is becoming more and more popular.
 Resistant metal coils provide ultra-quick heat up times and the most efficient use of battery, ideal for pocket portables.
 Air enters the Fury 2 through the base and travels up an isolated tube where the heating coil is contained.
 The heated coil controls the temperature of both the loading chamber and the air passing through it for a combination of conduction and convection extraction, the best of both worlds for flavor and vapor output.

 We're glad to see palm sized vapes finally hitting performance in league with larger portables.
-The Fury 2 heats in less than 30 seconds, hits surprisingly hard and the metal unibody feels far classier and more durable than a plastic chassis.
+The Fury 2 heats in less than 30 seconds, is surprisingly powerful and the metal unibody feels far classier and more durable than a plastic chassis.
 The materials all feel high quality and the assembly itself was top notch with clean, sturdy connections.
 It's clear the design team put a lot of thought into which parts to use and the perfect placement to keep everything as tiny as possible, this is one of the smallest vapes we've used and there isn't a mm to spare within the chassis.
 If you'd like more information on the Fury 2 or want to purchase one of your own please hit up our listing HERE.